Jennifer Cappalonga, M.Ed., President

 Diana Sticker, MPH, Co-Vice President

 Diana is a former research professional with a Master of Public Health from Johns Hopkins University.
 She and her daughter have dyslexia.
-Diana supports media and communication efforts and contributes to the legislative arm of Decoding Dyslexia Oregon by sitting on the Oregon Department of Education Dyslexia Advisory Council.
+Diana supports media and communication efforts and contributes to the legislative arm of Decoding Dyslexia Oregon.

 Lisa Lyon, MPH, Co-Vice President